skypilot-org/skypilot/docs/source/getting-started/installation.rst

 Lambda Labs GPU Cloud is a cloud provider offering low-cost GPUs.
 You can learn more about them `here <https://lambdalabs.com/>`__.

-To configure Lambda Cloud access, go to `API Keys <https://cloud.lambdalabs.com/api-keys>`_ to generate a key and then add it to :code:`~/.lambda_cloud/lambda_keys` by running:
+To configure Lambda Cloud access, go to the `API Keys <https://cloud.lambdalabs.com/api-keys>`_ page on your Lambda console to generate a key and then add it to :code:`~/.lambda_cloud/lambda_keys` by running:

 .. code-block:: console